Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 5. How can you lose weight without dieting, drugs, herbs, exercise, or surgery?
 (Hint: People who've read my weight loss book know the answer to this one!)

 6. You're an average guy: not particularly handsome, rich, famous, or otherwise appealing.
 How could you make a gorgeous woman eagerly want to marry you, even if she would ordinarily be so far out of your league that she would never otherwise give you a second look?
-(Sorry, men, but the solution to this one isn't free.
-If you want it, consult me and don't be a cheapskate in paying for the priceless info.)

 7. According to the law governing the conservation of energy and reams of experience in the real world, electric generators require more input power as their load increases and more power is drawn from them (essentially, that is why you pay more to your electric company when you turn on your air conditioner or more lights).
 How can you make a generator that draws LESS power as its load increases?
-Yes, I know this contradicts seemingly insurmountable principles of physics . . . speaking of which . . .
+Yes, I know this contradicts seemingly insurmountable principles of physics … speaking of which:

 8. How can you make a current flow in a circuit without a return wire or other conductor to complete the circuit?
 (See this page for a more detailed description.)